freenas/freenas-docs/userguide/vms.rst

 Docker VM Requirements
 ~~~~~~~~~~~~~~~~~~~~~~

+The system BIOS **must** have virtualization support enabled for a
+Docker VM to run properly after installation.
+On Intel systems this is
+typically an option called *VT-x*.
+AMD systems generally have an *SVM*
+option.

 20 GiB of storage space is required for the Docker VM.

-For setup, the
-:ref:`SSH` service must be enabled.
+For setup, the :ref:`SSH` service must be enabled.

 The Docker VM requires 2 GiB of RAM while running.